flopez-bao/rlambda-docker/README.md

 3. Create the ecr repo `aws ecr create-repository --repository-name rlambda --image-scanning-configuration scanOnPush=true`.
 4. Tag the docker container with the resulting `repositoryUri` with the following command: `docker tag <docker username>/rlambda:latest <repositoryUri>/rlambda:latest`.
 5. Push container to ECR: `aws ecr get-login-password | docker login --username AWS --password-stdin <repositoryUri>/rlambda && docker push <respositoryUri>/rlambda:latest`.
-6. Once the container is uploaded create a lambda function, pointing to t
+6. Once the container is uploaded create a lambda function and choose container image as the source.
+Choose the container image URI of the docker container you just pushed.

-Configure the timeout settings to 30 seconds or more and edit the image onfiguration for CMD to point to the fucntion you want to call such as `functions.filterPosts`.
+7. Create the function and then configure the timeout settings to 30 seconds or more and edit the image configuration for CMD to point to the function you want to call such as `functions.filterPosts`.

 # Credits